near/docs/docs/2.develop/integrate/frontend.md

 ---

 ## Calling View Methods
 Once we have setup the connection to the NEAR network and defined the `Contract` object we can readily call view methods.
-Once more, view methods are those that only read from the contract's state: they do not perform any [action](contracts/actions.md), nor access the [environment], nor write in the storage.
+View methods are those that perform read-only operations, and do not change the contract's state.

-Since view methods only perform read access operations, they are **free** for the end user, and can be called without being logged in.
+Because of their read-only nature, view methods are **free** to call, and do not require the user to be logged in.

 <CodeTabs>
   <Language value="🌐 - Javascript" language="js">